EMiot-hub/Sensor-user-manuals/OSforce/README.md

 <h1>OsCall Documentation</h1>

 <h2>Overview</h2>
 <p>The OSforce is a LoRaWAN force sensor that monitors and detects force changes.
 When the applied force exceeds a certain predefined threshold, it triggers an alarm.
-The sensor features a built-in BLE scanner that reports surrounding BLE MAC addresses and RSSI over LoRaWAN when the button is pressed.</p>
+The sensor features a built-in BLE scanner that reports surrounding BLE MAC addresses and RSSI over LoRaWAN when trigget. <\More info is to come soon> </p>

 <h2>Contact</h2>